The Imboden Family

 Dairy farmers from Alger, Ohio

 Scott Imboden is a first generation dairy farmer.
-He and his father Les work closely with their team of employees to care for more than 5,200 cows on two farms in Hardin County, Ohio.
+He and his father Les work closely with their team of employees to care for 9,500 cows in Hardin and Clark counties.

 What makes your milking parlor unique?